hpe-storage/python-hpedockerplugin/quick-start/README.md

 6. copy and edit the docker-compose.yml.example as appropriate to your env
 7. docker-compose up -d

-##Run the container using an existing hpedockerplugin container image
+## Run the container using an existing hpedockerplugin container image
 1. Create an hpe.conf file and place it in the directory /etc/hpedockerplugin
 2. copy and edit the docker-compose.yml.example as appropriate to your env (with appropriate image name)
 3. docker-compose up -d

 You should now have a containerized version of the hpedockerplugin running.

-##Restarting the plugin
+## Restarting the plugin
 IMPORTANT NOTE: The /run/docker/plugins/hpe/hpe.sock and /run/docker/plugins/hpe/hpe.sock.lock files are not automatically removed when you stop the container.
-Therefore, these files will need to be removed between each run of the plugin.
+Therefore, these files will need to be removed manually between each run of the plugin.

-#Running the hpedockerplugin on different linux distros:
+## Running the hpedockerplugin on different linux distros:

 Make sure to set **MountFlags=shared** in the docker.service.
 This is required to ensure the hpedockerplugin can write to /hpeplugin